whelew/rollpg/README.md

 # **RollPG - A Command Line Role Playing Game**

 A Python terminal based Role Playing Game (RPG).
+Using random events and a D&D style based dice rolling system for combat.

 # Table of Contents